 Big Ask #1 – Do you have a sufficient skillset?

 Do you have the basic skills to provide what the business is offering?
-Competing in the commercial market place will require professional experience greater than any an enthusiast or hobbyist will have acquired.
+Competing in the commercial marketplace will require professional experience greater than any enthusiast or hobbyist will have acquired.
 Food outlets are classic businesses that attract people with an appreciation of great food and service who are competent cooks and expert customers.
-Commercialisation of any task takes it to a whole new level of professionalism with customers that will have great expectations.
+Commercialization of any task takes it to a whole new level of professionalism with customers that will have great expectations.
 If you don’t have the skills already, take time to research what skills you need to acquire to succeed in your industry of choice.

 Big Ask #2 – Can you manage?

 Let’s assume that you do have expertise in the core business.
 Do you have any experience in managing such a business?
 This sounds obvious but let’s be frank, doing a task at a professional level is not the same as actually managing the overall operation that supports the delivery of that product or service.
-Managing your own business is a hands on business.
+Managing your own business is a hands-on business.
 Find a course about managing a small business.
-Time spent on a course is not a delay to starting up you own business it is an investment in the main player of your business being you.
+Time spent on a course is not a delay to starting up your own business it is an investment in the main player of your business being you.
 Maybe if you are lucky you could find a friend in the same business to show you the ropes from a manager’s point of view.
-A week hanging around an operation can be a real eye opener as to how many cogs are really in a well organised machine.
+A week hanging around an operation can be a real eye-opener as to how many cogs are really in a well-organized machine.